ocapn/ocapn/draft-specifications/CapTP Specification.md

 While this approach can be taken within OCapN, promise pipelining is preferred.
 When a message is sent with an `answer-pos` specified, the promise on the remote session can then be referenced and messaged with the [`desc:answer`](#desc-answer) descriptor.
-When the result is ready, messages sent to this promise will have them delivered to the result.
+When a promise is fulfilled to an object, messages sent to the promise will be delivered to that object.

 If the answer contains multiple values, the [`op:pick`](#op-pick) operator MUST be used to choose the value to be pipelined on.
 This works by exporting the